 You can perform multiple jobs in your code, but we don't recommend doing that without good reason.
 Separation of concerns is best and the Framework is designed to help you easily develop and deploy Functions, as well as manage lots of them.

 A Service is the Serverless Framework's unit of organization (not to be confused with Kubernetes Services.
 You can think of it as a project file, though you can have multiple services for a single application.
-It's where you define your Functions and the Events that trigger them, all in one file entitled
+It's where you define your Functions and the Events that trigger them, all in one file by default entitled

-serverless.json).
+serverless.js).
 It looks like this:

 # serverless.yml service: users functions: # Your "Functions" usersCreate: handler: hello.hello # The code to call as a response to the event events: # The "Events" that trigger this function - http: path: /hello